Granny Annexe Cost

 new bathroom

-Though the fixtures themselves will consume a significant portion of your budget, the cost of labour may be the most expensive part of a new bathroom.
+Though the fixtures themselves will consume a significant portion of your budget, labour fees may be the most expensive part of a new build, with the costing dependent on whether you have a small or large bathroom.

 Heating